canmom/canmom.github.io/fiction/summoning.md

 The homunculus intervened.
 A pitiful creature, with no place in God's order, but that made it kin, did it not?
 Yet your master had made it your enemy.
 You went straight for its windpipe, and drove it into the wall with your good left elbow.
 The homunculus smacked you down, a bony forearm smashing into your ear, hot blood trickling onto your neck.
 You were on the floor, it drew back its head to screech, it would waken the master and all would be lost---

 But then your actor was upon it, a wine bottle in hand.
-It smashed over the homunculus's head, and before the creature could react, there went his thumbs, straight into those sheep's eyes.
-They wrestled, bouncing off the furniture---the master stirred in his sleep---and you saw the skin-carved circle holding the creature in the world.
-With a shattered piece of glass, you pierced it, and the homunculus withered, its shattered throat forlornly wheezing a final breath.
+It smashed over the homunculus's head, and before the creature could react, there went his thumbs, straight into those sheep eyes.
+They wrestled fierce, staggering against the furniture---the master stirred in his sleep---and then you saw the skin-carved circle holding the creature in the world.
+With a shattered piece of glass, you pierced it, and the homunculus withered.
+A final breath wheezed from its shattered throat.

-With this sacrifice, the cupboard was yours.
+With this endearing sacrifice, the cupboard was yours.
 You stole a wary glance to the Master, but he had found no ensorcelment to conquer sleep, and the commotion had failed to rouse him.
 Would that you could go elsewhere, but here in the study, all things should be decided.

 Ah, it would be natural to hope a wizard's furniture would be full of interesting things---jars of newt's eyes, perhaps, or hanged mens' ears.
 But in truth you found mostly paper---yet God or his Adversary must have been protecting you after all, for in the last cupboard, you found the item you hoped: a simple knife, small but wicked sharp.